Paparogue/Tabnado/README.md

 - If your selected targeting key conflicts with game keybinds, unbind it in the game's settings
 - Debug options may significantly impact performance when enabled
-- Visibility checks use raycast system for accurate target detection